Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 15. Åland Islands

-The main island of Fasta Åland is home to the capital of Mariehamn, which is renowned for historic streets lined with wooden townhouses from the 19th century and stunning beaches, like the sandy beach of Lilla Holmen.
+The main island of Fasta Åland is home to the capital of Mariehamn, which is renowned for historic streets lined with wooden townhouses from the 19th century and stunning beaches such as Lilla Holmen.

 It has a historic port, specialty shops with handcrafted goods and local delicacies, and beachfront cafes and restaurants.
 Its western port, Västerhamn, links Åland with mainland Finland in addition to Sweden and Estonia.